Pittsburgh Medical Malpractice Lawyers

 Surgeons have many responsibilities.
 To begin with, they must receive consent from patients before operating on them, or the consent of their parents if they are minors.
 Because no doctor can guarantee an outcome for a patient, patients usually sign a waiver acknowledging the risk.
 But a competent surgeon doesn’t leave surgical materials or tools in patients, does follow up with proper care, uses sterile materials, and operates on the correct body part.
 There are emergency situations when a doctor has to make decisions for a patient without their consent but with the goal of saving their life, even if it means amputating a body part.
 Those aren’t the same as failures of doctors to provide the standard level of care for their patients.

 A pharmaceutical company can be held liable if they fail to warn doctors of the harmful side effects of a drug, and if they also fail to notify consumers.
 The manufacturer of medical devices can also be held liable for making defective products that either caused harm or did not perform with the efficacy they claimed to have.
-Sometimes a medical professional can be held liable for prescribing the wrong medication or medical device, or an incorrect or fatal dosage.
+Sometimes a medical professional can be held liable for prescribing the wrong medical device.

 What is a damages cap?
 Is there one for Pennsylvania?

-In some states there are limits on how much a person can receive and compensation from a medical malpractice case, otherwise known as damages.
+In some states, there are limits on how much a person can receive in compensation from a medical malpractice case.
 In the state of Pennsylvania, there is no cap on how much a person can receive in economic and non-economic damages.
 However, there are limits on punitive damages, which are damages that are assessed as a punishment for outrageous and negligent behavior.
 In the state of Pennsylvania, punitive damages are capped at twice the amount of actual damages the patient suffered.

 What is the statute of limitations for filing a medical malpractice claim in Pennsylvania?

 There are time limits for filing a medical malpractice claim in every state.
-In the state of Pennsylvania, this time frame, known as the statute of limitations, is today two years after.
+In the state of Pennsylvania, this time frame, known as the statute of limitations, is two years.
 The required elements for a medical malpractice lawsuit are:

 - The patient was injured